AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ## Folder Structure {#folder-structure}

-The project's apache and dispatcher folder structure will differ slightly based on which mode the project is using, as described in the Debugging and Validating using the dispatcher tools section above (link).
+The project's apache and dispatcher folder structure will differ slightly based on which mode the project is using, as described in the [Validation and Debugging using the Dispatcher Tools](#validation-debug) section above.

-**Link to the appropriate article for more information about the folder structure.**

 ## Migrating the Dispatcher configuration from AMS {#ams-aem}

-For details on how to migrate the Dispatcher configuration from AMS to AEM as a Cloud Service, see the Migrating the Dispatcher configuration from AMS to AEM as a Cloud Service page.**link TBD**
+For details on how to migrate the Dispatcher configuration from AMS to AEM as a Cloud Service, see the [Migrating the Dispatcher configuration from AMS to AEM](/help/implementing/dispatcher/ams-aem.md) as a Cloud Service page.